magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 -rw-r--r--  1 mimmo  staff   387K Dec 15 00:34 target/main.js
 ```

-Less the 400K, included the `cljs.test` lib and the tests themselves
+Less the 400K, included the `cljs.test` lib and the tests themselves.
-and you still have to zip it.
+And you still have to zip the file.
 Not so bad.

 To proceed with the next step, stop the `boot` process.